The Team

 Kathryn Mi

-Kathryn Mi is a second-year undergraduate student at Johns Hopkins University.
-She is currently pursuing a degree in Molecular and Cellular Biology on the pre-health track, and she looks forward to exploring various topics in medicine and public health through her studies.
-At the Biofluid Biomarker Laboratory, she assists in blood banking as well as method development and optimization of biomarker assays, with the goal of advancing clinical diagnosis of Alzheimer’s disease and related neurodegenerative disorders.
+While at the Karikari Lab, Kathryn Mi was a second-year undergraduate student at Johns Hopkins University.
+She was pursuing a degree in Molecular and Cellular Biology on the pre-health track, and she looked forward to exploring various topics in medicine and public health through her studies.
+At the Biofluid Biomarker Laboratory, she assisted in blood banking as well as method development and optimization of biomarker assays, with the goal of advancing clinical diagnosis of Alzheimer’s disease and related neurodegenerative disorders.
 In her free time, she enjoys reading, writing poetry, and listening to classical music.